GerkenElena/yandex_praktikum_projects/README.md

 # yandex_praktikum_projects
-A collection of projects completed within [Practicum's Data Science professional training program.](https://practicum.com/data-science/)
+A collection of projects completed as part of the [Data Science Bootcamp](https://practicum.com/data-science/).